apache/beam/templates/README.md

 ### Bucket Creation

-The Dataflow Flex templates has to store its metadata in a bucket in Google Cloud Storage, so it can be executed from the Google Cloud Platform.
+The Dataflow Flex template has to store its metadata in a bucket in Google Cloud Storage, so it can be executed from the Google Cloud Platform.
 Create the bucket in Google Cloud Storage if it doesn't exist yet: